gfrancischini/vscode-unit-test/README.md

 }
 ```

-* `glob`: Mocha Glob pattern used to find test files
+* `glob`: Optional Mocha Glob pattern used to find test files.
+By default the extension will use the glob pattern "test/**/*.js"
-* `opts`: Mocha Opts Path Relative path to the workspace
+* `opts`: Optional Mocha Opts Path Relative path to the workspace.
+By default the extension will search for mocha.opts under you test directory
+* `mochaPath` : Optional Mocha relative or full path to the installed mocha module.
+By default the extension will search the node_modules of you project

 ## Known Issues

 Calling out known issues can help limit users opening duplicate issues against your extension.

 ## Release Notes

+### 0.2.0
+Improve debug protocol
+Add command Debug All

 ### 0.1.0
 Major changes in the protocol to exchange information between server and client